cnakashima/CompatibilityPredictor/README.md

 ## Output

-Output will be in the form a JSON file called scoredApplicants.json, which will be created within the CompatibilityPredictor directory.
+Output will be in the form a JSON file called scoredApplicants.json, which will be created within the CompatibilityPredictor-master directory.

 ## Example Usage